Electricity Laws and Incentives in Federal

 Maximum tax credits may not exceed $7,500 for vehicles under 14,000 lbs. and $40,000 for vehicles above 14,000 lbs.
 Businesses may not combine this tax credit with the Clean Vehicle Tax Credit.

-For more information, see the Internal Revenue Service (IRS) Commercial Clean Vehicle Credit website and the IRS Guidance on the Incremental Cost for the Commercial Clean Vehicle Credit.
+For more information, see the Internal Revenue Service (IRS) Commercial Clean Vehicle Credit website and the IRS Fact Sheet for New, Previously Owned, and Qualified Commercial Clean Vehicle Credits.

 (Reference Public Law 117-169 and 26 U.S. Code 45W)